-Provision relating to Opening balance as on April 1, 2015 Closing balance as on March 31, 2016 Provision for sales return 85.56 - 36.02 49.54
+Provision relating to Opening balance as on Additional provision creat- Utilisation/ (Reversed) Closing balance as on April 1, 2015 ed during the year during the year March 31, 2016 Provision for sales return 85.56 - 36.02 49.54

 40. The construction work on Central Square Project, i.e. on Plaza 1, 2 and 3, has commenced and actual cost incurred has reached milestones to enable recognition of revenue.
 Completion certificates of Plazas 1 and 3 of Central Square have been received from the appropriate authority and are now operational.
 The jointly controlled entity had started development activities in Plaza 4 in earlier years.
 With regard to its residential project, the jointly controlled entity during an earlier year, entered into a Joint Development Agreement (JDA) with M/s Basant Projects Limited (Unity) for joint development of the jointly controlled entity 's Residential Project (Park Square) at Kishanganj, Delhi, for which building plans have been sactioned by the appropriate authority during the previous year.
 The construction work on the Park Square project has commenced during the year and has reached milestone to enable recognition of revenue.